jingcz404/odin-recipes/README.md

-this is my first project for the odin
+This is my first project for The Odin Project called odin-recipes.